galderz/escalante/quickstart/standard-lift/README.md

 What is it?
 -----------

-This example demonstrates that Scalabox can deploy the standard, original, helloworl example, where the war file contains all the jars required by the Lift application, including the Scala libraries.
+This example demonstrates that Escalante can deploy the standard, original, helloworld example, where the war file contains all the jars required by the Lift application, including the Scala libraries.

 System requirements